Law of the Netherlands: Civil law

 Civil law is the domain of law that regulates the everyday life of persons and other legal entities (such as corporations).
 The main code of Dutch civil law is the Burgerlijk Wetboek.

 Criminal law

 Criminal law deals with the prosecution and punishment of criminal offenses.
 The main code is the Wetboek van Strafrecht (nl).

+The minimum age of criminal responsibility in the Netherlands is 12 years old.
+The Criminal Code sets out four justification defences: necessity (noodtoestand), self-defense (noodweer), following a public duty or official order (wettelijk voorschrift en ambtelijk bevel), and absence of substantive unlawfulness (afwezigheid van materiële wederrechtelijkheid).
+There are also five excuse defences: insanity (ontoerekenbaarheid), duress (overmacht), excessive self-defence (noodweerexces), obeying of an unlawful order (onbevoegd gegeven ambtelijk bevel), and absence of all blameworthiness (afwezigheid van alle schuld).

 Constitutional law

 Constitutional law involves itself with the constitution and the structure of the Netherlands.
 It involves the powers of democratic institutions, the organization of elections, and the divisions of powers between central and local governments.
 See also the article on the Constitution of the Netherlands.
 Following the practice of many civil law jurisdictions, and in contrast, to practice in nations such as the United States, the practice of Dutch constitutional law is that judges are not allowed to determine the constitutionality of laws created by the legislature (the government and parliament acting jointly).